modularml/mojo/proposals/byte-as-uint8.md

 # Motivation

 Logically a byte is an integer value between `0` and `255`.
-Lots of algorithms make use of arithmetics ground by this assumption.
+Lots of algorithms make use of arithmetic ground by this assumption.
 A signed 8 bit integer on the contrary represents values between `-128` and `127`.
 This introduces very subtle bugs, when an algorithm written for unsigned 8 bit integer is used on a signed 8 bit integer.

 Another motivation for this change is that Mojo aims to be familiar to Python users.
 Those Python users are familiar with the `bytes` class, which itself is working with values between `0` and `255`, not values between `-128` and `127`.